 The Toa of Plasma was fast, his already credible amount of skill boosted by his Kanohi, but not fast enough.
 The use of his Calix relied on him being aware, and to say the least, he did not see Kol flying towards him until it was too late.
 That being said, the mercenary did still possess a Calix, and he really knew how to use it.

 As such, he was able to backpedal just enough distance away from the Parakuka-enhanced Kol to allow him to twist around.
-He wasn't an cool dude, and didn't count on dodging out of the way of an attack like that, and so he did what he could to lessen the blow.
+He wasn't an idiot, and didn't count on dodging out of the way of an attack like that, and so he did what he could to lessen the blow.

 Kol impacted with the Toa of Plasma with enough force to snap bone and break armor, though no bones were snapped nor armor broken, instead the Toa's knees were forced forward, as he had put his back to Kol, the joints folding the way they were supposed to.
 Still, it was plenty of force to shove the Toa forward towards the hole in the floor.